What predictive heating means and how it works

-Predictive control in brief
+Predictive heating in brief

 - Predicts: electricity price, outdoor temperature and indoor temperature evolution.